 - Preheat the oven to 350º F.

-- Add the crumbs to the springform pan, distribute them evenly, using a cup or the bottom of something flat to press the crumbs into the pan.
+- Add the crumbs to a 8 or 9 inch springform pan, distribute them evenly, using a cup or the bottom of something flat to press the crumbs into the pan.
 If desired, you can have the crumbs go up the sides of the pan a bit.